What Should You Do When There’s a Search Warrant for Your Cannabis Business?

 While you may try your best to keep up with the regulations, it’s easy to fall short of the mark.
 That’s why it is crucial to have guidance from a legal expert to help you ensure that your business is operating above board.

-Why Is the Industry so Complicated?
+Why Is the Cannabis Industry So Complicated?

 The best example of government penalties involves the distribution side of cannabis businesses.
 Distribution is the dissemination and sale of marijuana products and paraphernalia.
 Distributors may be growers as well, but if they fail to comply with distribution laws, their entire business could be at risk.